jasperng-nus/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the company at the specified `INDEX`.
-* The index refers to the index number shown in the currently displayed company list.
+* The index refers to the index number shown in the currently displayed intern book.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: